lingui/js-lingui/docs/tutorials/cli.rst

 The ``locale`` directory now contains the source catalogs (``messages.json``) and the compiled ones (``messages.js``).

+Messages added to compiled file are collected in specific order:

+1. Translated message from specified locale
+2. Translated message from fallback locale for specified locale
+3. Translated message from default fallback locale
+4. Message key

 It is also possible to merge the translated catalogs into a single file per locale by specifying :conf:`catalogsMergePath`.
 For example if :conf:`catalogsMergePath` is assigned ``locales/{locale}`` then catalogs will be compiled to ``/locales/cs.js`` and